Childhood Apraxia of Speech: Symptoms and Treatments

 Brain Development Issues:

-CAS is fundamentally a neurological disorder, indicating its roots lie in brain development.
+CAS is fundamentally a neurological disorder, indicating its roots in brain development.
 It involves the brain’s inability to plan and program motor movements necessary for speech.
 This difficulty is not due to muscle weakness or paralysis but rather a disruption in the brain’s messages to the speech muscles.
 Brain imaging studies of children with CAS sometimes reveal subtle differences in the brain areas responsible for speech production, suggesting that variations in brain development may contribute to CAS.

 Challenges in Pinpointing Exact Causes: